API Overview

 -

 endpoint - a definition for an installation of Globus Connect Server used as an interface for management and creation of collections.
-Note that before Globus Connect Server v5, there was no split between the endpoint and its collections, so much of this documentation and the Transfer API itself still refers to collections as endpoints.

 -

 consent - a string associated with an OAuth2 token that tells services what access the user has agreed to.
-In addition to the transfer scope that users consent to in order make requests to the Transfer API, Globus Connect Server v5 data access requires dependent consents to access data on some endpoints.
+In addition to the transfer scope that users consent to in order make requests to the Transfer API, Globus Connect Server v5 data access requires dependent consents to access data on some collections.

 -